 According to the Government, over 50,000 employers offer childcare voucher schemes and it estimates that there are currently 600,000 families using childcare vouchers.
 The Childcare Voucher Providers Association states that 780,000 parents currently use childcare vouchers.

-The TFC scheme was introduced in April 2017 and is expected to be fully rolled out by March 2018.
+The TFC scheme was introduced in April 2017 and, following a phased roll-out, was fully opened to all eligible parents on 14 February 2018.
 For eligible working families, TFC offers to cover 20% of childcare costs, up to a maximum value of £2,000 per child per year, for children under the age of 12 (or up to £4,000 per year for children with disabilities under the age of 17).
 The scheme operates through online childcare accounts.
 The Government’s 10 point guide for parents provides an overview of the scheme.

 TFC will help more working parents to access support with childcare costs, particularly those who: are self-employed; or are not covered by an ESC scheme; or earn on or near the National Minimum Wage.
 The Government estimates that 1.5 million families will be eligible for TFC and have qualifying childcare costs.
 The Government contends that TFC is fairer and better targeted than childcare vouchers, in particular because support is paid per child rather than per parent, and there is a maximum income limit for parents of £100,000 per annum.

 Parents will not be able to simultaneously receive support from both ESC and TFC.
-Parents who wish to remain in ESC will be able to, while their current employer continues to offer the voucher scheme.
+Parents who wish to remain in ESC will be able to, while their current employer continues to offer it.
 There is no obligation to switch to TFC.
-However, existing voucher schemes will be closed to new applicants from April 2018.
+Existing schemes were initially expected to be closed to new applicants from April 2018.
+However, following representations, the Government has agreed to keep childcare vouchers and directly contracted childcare open to new entrants for a further six months, until 4 October 2018.

 A number of organisations, including the charity Working Families and the Childcare Voucher Providers Association, have called on the Government to keep childcare vouchers open to parents alongside the TFC scheme on the grounds that:

-An e-petition calling for childcare vouchers to be retained had reached 117,244 signatures as at 31 January 2017.
+An e-petition calling for childcare vouchers to be retained reached 119,588 signatures.
+The topic was debated in the House of Commons on 15 January 2018.

 The Government has estimated that around 1.2 million families will be better off under the new TFC scheme.
 Furthermore, as ESC will remain open for those already in the scheme, the Government asserts that “there will be no direct losers”.